systemd.service(5) — Linux manual page

 This option is useful in cases where a dependency can fail

-temporarily but we don't want these temporary failures to
+temporarily but we do not want these temporary failures to

 make the dependent units fail.
-When this option is set to
+Dependent units are not

 Added in version 254.